Click on any of the headings below to find out more about NARTA.

 Who are NARTA Inc. and the “NARTA Accreditation Advisory Group”?

 NARTA Inc. is an association established to raise standards in the accommodation, recreation and tourism sectors that primarily deal with the outdoors and group experiences by providing an accreditation package that allows operators to gauge their compliance with industry and public expectations.
-The Accreditation Advisory Group, which governs NARTA Inc., comprise (at November 2015) two representatives each from Christian Venues Association and ORIC NSW Inc. They are responsible for the oversight and implementation of this program.
+The Accreditation Advisory Group, which governs NARTA Inc., is comprised of (at September 2017) three representatives each from Christian Venues Association and Outdoors NSW.
+They are responsible for the oversight and implementation of this program.

 Christian Venues Association represents over 200 Group Residential Accommodation providers from all States.
 With 24,500 beds and over 1,000,000 guests per annum Christian Venues represents a significant proportion of the Group Accommodation Sector in Australia.
 Established in 1974, and with its link to over 3,500 operations worldwide, Christian Venues is keen to offer the industry a simple yet effective Accreditation Scheme that allows for applicants to spend more time on provision of legal, safe services and activities than satisfying incomprehensible bureaucratic purposes.

-The Outdoor Recreation Industry Council of NSW (ORIC) represents the outdoor industry in NSW.
-ORIC developed from the idea of a group of operators, service providers and facility owners who felt there was a need to establish the growing 'outdoor industry' on a more professional level.
+Outdoors NSW represents the outdoor industry in NSW.
+Outdoors NSW developed from the idea of a group of operators, service providers and facility owners who felt there was a need to establish the growing 'outdoor industry' on a more professional level.
 Since that time the association has developed rapidly and is now recognised nationally as the peak body for outdoor recreation in NSW

 The Objects of the Accreditation Advisory Group